phylaxsystems/assertion-examples/assertions/assertions_book/previous_hacks/euler-finance-donation-hack.md

 ## Description

-The Euler Finance protocol permits its users to create artificial leverage by minting and depositing assets in the same transaction via `EToken::mint`.
-This mechanism permits tokens to be minted that exceed the collateral held by the Euler Finance protocol itself.
+The Euler Finance hack exploited two key protocol features:

+1. Users could create artificial leverage by minting and depositing assets in the same transaction via `EToken::mint`
-The donation mechanism introduced by Euler Finance in eIP-14 (`EToken::donateToReserves`) permits a user to donate their balance to the `reserveBalance` of the token they are transacting with.
-The flaw lies in that it does not perform any health check on the account that is performing the donation.

-As a donation will cause a user’s debt (`DToken`) to remain unchanged while their equity (`EToken`) balance decreases, a liquidation of their account will cause a portion of `DToken` units to remain at the user thus creating bad debt.

-The above flaw permits the attacker to create an over-leveraged position and liquidate it themselves in the same block by artificially causing it to go “under-water”.

-When the violator liquidates themselves, a percentage-based discount is applied that will cause the liquidator to incur a significant portion of `EToken` units at a discount, guaranteeing that the they will be “above-water” and incur only the debt that matches the collateral they will acquire.

-The end result is a violator with a significant amount of “bad debt” (`DToken`) and a liquidator with an over-collateralization of their debt (`DToken > EToken`) due to the percentage-based liquidation incentives the Euler Protocol possesses.
-As evidenced in the transaction itself, the maximum 20% discount was applied during the attack’s liquidation.
+2. Users could donate their balance to protocol reserves via `EToken::donateToReserves` without any health checks

+The attack worked by:

+1. Creating an over-leveraged position by minting excess tokens
+2. Donating collateral to intentionally make the position under-collateralized
+3. Self-liquidating the position to take advantage of the 20% liquidation discount

+This resulted in the attacker keeping significant "bad debt" while their liquidator account received discounted collateral, profiting from the protocol's liquidation incentives.

 **Attack Explanation:**
 The attack was executed through two main contracts: